tony-go/snixpc/README.markdown

 ### Roadmap

 - Make this version stable
-- Add a `--output/-o` flag to write serialized message to file
+- Add a `--output/-o` flag to write serialized messages to file
 - Add a `unsnif` command to stop XPC sniffin'
 - Wrap this plugin into an executable